United States of America

 • Prepare for Winter: If traveling in winter, be prepared for cold weather and snow in northern states.
 Dress warmly and consider winter driving safety precautions.

-Currency in the United States
+Currency in United States of America

 The official currency of the United States is the U.S. Dollar (USD), symbolized as "$".